-The fund managers then assess the potential impact of these on company performance before making an investment decision.
+The fund managers then assess the potential impact of these risks on company performance before making an investment decision.

-All assets in the funds are then scrutinised against pre-determined sustainability criteria by Greenbank's ethical, sustainable and impact research team, which maintains a proprietary database of in-depth profiles on companies and countries.
+All assets in the fund are then scrutinised against pre-determined sustainability criteria by Greenbank's ethical, sustainable and impact research team, which maintains a proprietary database of in-depth profiles on companies and countries.

 The sustainability criteria are explained in greater detail later in this document and have been designed to exclude entities whose activities or behaviours hinder sustainable development and identify those that are delivering benefits for society and the environment.
-They have been agreed between the fund managers and the team at Greenbank, who are the final arbiter on whether an investment is eligible for inclusion within the funds.
-While the fund managers may propose a stock, the team at Greenbank has the power of veto if the company fails this screening process, ensuring validation by an independent, third party.
+They have been agreed between the fund managers and the team at Greenbank, who are the final arbiter on whether an investment is eligible for inclusion within the fund.
+While the fund managers may propose a bond, the team at Greenbank has the power of veto if it does not pass the sustainability screen.

-To be considered for inclusion in the funds, a company or entity must demonstrate strong positive policies and practices, or provide a clear link between their activities and sustainable development.
-Greenbank has mapped the SDGs to a set of eight sustainable development categories and underlying sub-categories.
-The fund managers seek to invest in alignment with these, in the process aligning investment returns with positive social and environmental commitments.
+To be considered for inclusion in the fund, a company, government or other entity must demonstrate strong positive policies and practices or provide a clear link between its activities and sustainable development.
+Greenbank has mapped the United

+Nation's 17 Sustainable Development Goals (SDGs) to a set of eight sustainable development themes that are aligned with the SDGs' ambitions, but which focus on those areas most relevant to investors.
+The fund managers seek to invest in bonds aligned with these themes, and, in the process, to align investment returns with positive social and environmental commitments.

-Greenbank is also responsible for monitoring news on environmental and social matters that may affect the fund's investments, both positive and negative.
+Greenbank's research team is also responsible for monitoring news on environmental and social matters, both positive and negative, that may affect the fund's investments.
 As new governments are elected, or companies change their activities, merge with others, or develop new policies and practices, their suitability and risks will alter.
-The research team monitors corporate news flow on a daily basis using an Artificial Intelligence-powered web platform, a web-based content and RSS (Really Simple Syndication) feed reader, and ESG rating and news alerts from research firm MSCI.
+The research team monitors news flow on a daily basis using an Artificial Intelligence-powered web platform, a web-based content and RSS (Really Simple Syndication) feed reader, and ESG rating and news alerts from investment research firm MSCI.

 Finally, stewardship forms an essential part of our approach to responsible investment.
-Stewardship is a crucial fourth leg to the process and involves the participation of both the fund managers and a dedicated corporate governance team when scrutinising policies and management teams.
+Stewardship is a crucial fourth leg to the process and involves the participation of both the fund managers and a dedicated Stewardship and Corporate Governance Research team when scrutinising policies and management teams.